jwongso/wstream/README.md

 # wstream
 Whisper-Stream
-A simplify, fine-tuned ASR project based on the stream example of whisper.cpp project
+A simplified, fine-tuned ASR project based on an example of whisper.cpp project